alabou/NMOS-MatroxOnly/NMOS With USB.md

 ### Sources

-A USB Source resource MUST indicate `urn:x-nmos:format:data` for the `format` attribute and it MUST be associated with a Flow of the same `format` through the `source_id` attribute of the Flow.
+A USB Source resource MUST indicate `urn:x-nmos:format:data` for the `format` attribute, and it MUST be associated with a Flow of the same `format` through the `source_id` attribute of the Flow.

-Let define a `usb_device` object as
+A `usb_device` object is defined as:

 ```
 {
     "ipmx_bus_id": [64]integer, // IPMX USB IP UTF8 BUSID 64 byte value (integers in the range 0 to 255)